 - A written policy is in place about exclusion and readmission following an illness; this policy is shared with families

 - Lines of communication are open; staff share information with families about their child's wellness, and families share information with staff about a child's wellness.
-This includes communicating with the program when a child is diagnosed with an infectious disease.
+This includes communicating with the program when a child has been diagnosed with an infectious disease.

 Finally, remember that you as a staff member are capable of spreading illnesses, too.
 If you are sick, stay home.
 If you have any of the illnesses listed on the exclusion list, you should stay home from work until you meet the criteria for returning.

 Immunizations help prevent serious diseases.
 For immunizations to be effective, they must be given as scheduled.
 Researchers regularly discover new information concerning immunizations, such as who should receive them and when, so it might be helpful for you to stay up to date on the latest recommendations.
 You can learn more about immunization on the Centers for Disease Control and Preventions website at http://www.cdc.gov/vaccines/schedules/index.html.

 Though it is helpful for you to be knowledgeable about immunizations, it is your manager's responsibility to get immunization information from families to ensure your program is in compliance with all health-related regulations.
 It is important for teachers and caregivers to be immunized also, so ensure that you follow your program's guidelines in terms of recommended immunizations for staff members.

 It is important to know the children in your program well; be familiar with their preferences, activity levels, and attitudes.
 This activity will help you learn to recognize when there is a problem.
 In the Looking for Patterns activity, follow the directions and spend some time observing the children in your program.
 Share your insights with a trainer, coach, or administrator.